quantumsage10/nodejsMarch2025/readme.md

 # Stream

-- File reading chunk by chunk, efficient for memory RAM
+- File reading chunk by chunk, efficient for RAM memory

-Why use streaming?
+🌟 Why use streaming?
-Faster Response → No need to wait for the full file to load.
+- Faster Response → No need to wait for the full file to load.
-Memory Efficient → Doesn’t load everything into RAM at once.
+- Memory Efficient → Doesn’t load everything into RAM at once.
-Handles Large Files → Can send large HTML files, videos, or logs without crashing the server.
+- Handles Large Files → Can send large HTML files, videos, or logs without crashing the server.

 # Server Sent Events